API version: 2022-10-20

 a URL to which you should redirect the interactive user's browser to

-bring them to an appropriate RQC grading page;
+bring them to an appropriate RQC review grading page;

 see the discussion of the response status codes below.